CaptTofu/clickhouse-backup/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/fetch_alter_table.md

 WHERE database IN ('db1','db2' ... 'dbn') AND active
 ```

 You could add an ORDER BY to manually make the list in the order you need, or use ORDER BY rand() to randomize it.
-You will then need to split the commands between the shards (there are going to be several thousands of ALTER statements).
+You will then need to split the commands between the shards.